By Rose Mendes, Staff Writer

 Ann-Marie Adams was as a model in New York City during the 1990s.

 In 1996, when Melania emigrated to the U.S. from Slovenia, Adams was selected to interview Dole during his presidential campaign stop at Brooklyn College.
 In 1998, Melania met Donald Trump, who is a friend of Dole.
-And Dole was familiar with Adams, who emigrated to Hartford in 1987.
+And Dole met Adams.

 That’s how Melania Trumped Adams: She and her husband met Dole, who knew about Adams, the smart reporter on campus, her former college buddies said, who should have gone to the New York Times.